 Textured paints come in a variety of grades.
 Some are very coarse, while others are very fine.
 Some are meant to be used on ceilings, others on walls, and still many can be used on either walls or ceilings.
 The smooth-textured paints are generally lighter than the others and they provide a subtly textured effect.

 There are techniques such as combing and rag rolling to create interesting patterns.
 Using a sponge to create texture is another approach.
-You’ll find a variety of strategies to apply texture to make your walls interesting and unique.
+You’ll find a variety of strategies to apply a texture to make your walls interesting and unique.

 Time to Paint